-Housed in the Library in Room K-158, the Testing Center provides multiple testing services for students, faculty, and staff.
-The Testing Center supports the Tennessee Board of Regents' admission requirements by providing assessment testing for students enrolling in college.
-The following Assessment Placement Tests are administered:
+The Testing Center, located in the Student Services Center, Room S-217C, provides multiple testing services for students, faculty, and staff.
+The Testing Center supports the Tennessee Board of Regents' admission requirements by providing assessment testing, the ACT Compass, for students enrolling in college.